tranek/GASDocumentation/README.md

 <a name="concepts-ge-containers"></a>
 #### 4.5.18 Gameplay Effect Containers
-Epic's [Action RPG Sample Project](https://www.unrealengine.com/marketplace/en-US/product/action-rpg) implements a structure called `FGameplayEffectContainer`.
-These are not in vanilla GAS but are extremely handy for containing `GameplayEffects` and [`TargetData`](#concepts-targeting-data).
-It automates some of the effort like creating `GameplayEffectSpecs` from `GameplayEffects` and setting default values in its `GameplayEffectContext`.
-Making a `GameplayEffectContainer` in a `GameplayAbility` and passing it to spawned projectiles is very easy and straightforward.
-I opted not to implement the `GameplayEffectContainers` in the included Sample Project to show how you would work without them in vanilla GAS, but I highly recommend looking into them and considering adding them to your project.
+Epic's [Action RPG Sample Project](https://www.unrealengine.com/marketplace/en-US/product/action-rpg) implements a structure called `FGameplayEffectContainer`. **These are not in vanilla GAS but are extremely handy** **for containing `GameplayEffects` and [`TargetData`](#concepts-targeting-data).** It automates some of the effort like creating `GameplayEffectSpecs` from `GameplayEffects` and setting default values in its `GameplayEffectContext`. **Making a `GameplayEffectContainer` in a `GameplayAbility` and passing it to spawned projectiles is very easy and straightforward.** I opted not to implement the `GameplayEffectContainers` in the included Sample Project to show how you would work without them in vanilla GAS, but I highly recommend looking into them and considering adding them to your project.

-To access the `GESpecs` inside of the `GameplayEffectContainers` to do things like adding `SetByCallers`, break the `FGameplayEffectContainer` and access the `GESpec` reference by its index in the array of `GESpecs`.
-This requires that you know the index ahead of time of the `GESpec` that you want to access.
+To access the `GESpecs` inside of the `GameplayEffectContainers` to do things like adding `SetByCallers`, break the `FGameplayEffectContainer` and access the `GESpec` reference by its index in the array of `GESpecs`. **This requires that you know the index ahead of time of the `GESpec` that you want to access**.

 ![SetByCaller with a GameplayEffectContainer](https://github.com/tranek/GASDocumentation/raw/master/Images/gecontainersetbycaller.png)